 But note that Pitskies are often very aggressive chewers, so you can’t just give them any old chew toy.
 You have to give them a toy that will hold up to their strong teeth and jaws.
 We discuss a few of the most durable chew toys here.
 Just be sure to give your dog the largest chew toy he can comfortably handle, as this will help ensure it lasts and represents less of a choking hazard.

 They’re also helpful from a pet-management point-of-view, and they give you a safe place to confine your pet when the need arises.
-We discuss some of the best crates on the market here, so be sure to give that article a read before buying your pet’s crate.
+We discuss some of the best dog crates on the market, so be sure to give that article a read before buying your pet’s crate.